aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 In the case where the authorization server wishes to interact with the user itself, limiting the client's interaction with the user, it can return the `redirect` challenge type.
 In this case, no `interaction_code` is returned.
 Instead, the client is expected to initiate a traditional OAuth Authorization Code flow with PKCE according to {{RFC6749}} and {{RFC7636}}.
 <!-- TODO: Replace this reference with OAuth 2.1 once published. -->

 TODO: Instead of no interaction code, should this require the client include the interaction code in the authorization request so the AS can link it to an app-initiated session?
 Alternatively, if we make the first request require a PKCE code challenge, we could require the same PKCE code challenge be used in the authorization request.
+My preference here is to include the PKCE code verifier at the start of the protocol.
+PKCE is well understood and re-using the interaction code to establish the link feels like we are overloading the interaction code.
+Another option may be to add a session identifier (or return a session identifier as a unique parameter) for the redirect case.

 This can be used to: